n-fuse/pointeraccuracy.js/README.md

 The algorithm then is:

 1. If the pointer media query is supported, and the result is not 'none', use it
-2. If the device supports touch inputd, use 'coarse'
+2. If the device supports touch input, use 'coarse'
 3. Otherwise, use 'fine'

 # Usage